 Some locations even take test samples from inside your mouth.
 The sample is sent to a laboratory for testing.
 You may have to wait two weeks or more for your test results.
 Talk to your counselor about when you are to come back and make sure you return for your results.
-At DSHS-funded HIV testing sites, test results can only be given in person, not over the telephone or by mail.
+At DSHS-funded HIV testing sites, test results can only be given in person, not over the telephone, by mail, or email.

 What does a negative result mean?

 A negative test result means there were no HIV antibodies or antigens found at the time of the test.

 A negative result does not necessarily mean that you do not have HIV.
 That is because of the window period — the time between HIV exposure and when a test can detect HIV in your body.

 - If you get an HIV test after a potential HIV exposure and the result is negative, get tested again after the window period for the test you took.

 - If you test again after the window period and had no possible HIV exposure during that time, and the result is negative, you do not have HIV.